-The East Coast Trail Guide offers maps, photos, and a detailed description of the entire East Coast Trail, including Cape Spear Path.
+The East Coast Trail Guide is a digital trail guide and photo book filled with information about Newfoundland’s amazing East Coast Trail, including Cape Spear Path.

-Cape Spear Path runs from Cape Spear National Historic Site to Maddox Cove.
+Cape Spear Path runs from Blackhead to Maddox Cove.

 Check the map for the following details: